-When Commander Oliveira, on the way to the Portuguese African colonies, wanted to take the men aboard, the officer who commanded the whaler refused to be picked up because he intended to reach Freetown.
+When Commander Oliveira, on the way to the Portuguese African colonies, tried to take them aboard, the officer who commanded the whaler refused and expressed the intention to reach Freetown instead.
 The rest of the crew also insisted on this.

-The "Mirandella" several radios to alert any British ships nearby.
-It did not take long to got an positive answer from an English patrol not too far away.
-The Portuguese ship was further informed that another whaling vessel, whit the captain and other members of the crew on board, would not be far away.
+The "Mirandella" sent several radio message warning any British ships nearby.
+It did not take long to be answered by one patrol boat nearby.
+The Portuguese master was also informed that another whaling vessel, whit the captain and other members of the crew, would not be far away.

-By 9 o'clock the Portuguese ship continued its voyage after providing water and supplies that the shipwrecked needed, in addition they also gave them their true position and the course for Freetown.
+By 9 o'clock the Portuguese ship left after providing the lifeboat with water, supplies, their position and the course for Freetown.

-At 0940 hours a British light cruiser was spotted on the Mirandella, and they asked them for the position of the whaler who would then about six miles from the stern.
-It was the "HMS Dragon" that, warned by the Portuguese radio, finally collected the two lifeboats of the “Queen Maud”.
+At 0940 hours a British light cruiser was spotted, and the Mirandella gave them the position of the lifeboat, about six miles from the stern.
+It was the "HMS Dragon" that, warned by the Portuguese radio, would soon later find the two lifeboats of the “Queen Maud”.

 The sinking of the "Queen Maud"

-The “Queen Maud” departed from Milford Haven, in Wales, on 11 April 1941 on a convoy south, and on the 19th left the remaining ships to sail independently to Freetown in Sierra Leone.
+The “Queen Maud” departed from Milford Haven, in Wales, on 11 April 1941 on a convoy, and on the 19th left the remaining ships to sail independently to Freetown in Sierra Leone.
 It carried military supplies and more than seven tons of coal.

 On 5 May, at 08.00 hours, about 300 miles west of the port of arrival, they were struck by a torpedo that exploded inside the portside near the bridge.
 Some crew had still not realized what had happened when another torpedo exploded.